Dreagonmon/pastebin/README.md

 # PasteBin

-Simple pastr bin based on deno and dynamodb
+Simple pastr bin based on deno and denokv